vitchyr/torch-rl/README.md

 This is a Torch 7 package the implements a few reinforcement learning algorithms.
 So far, we've only implemented Q-learning.

+This documentation is intended to mostly to give a high-level idea of what each abstract class does.
+We start with a summary of the important files, and then give a slightly more detailed description afterwards.
+For more detail, see the source code.
+For examples on how to use the functions, see the unit tests.

+## Summary of files
+### Interfaces/abstract classes
+* `Control.lua` - Represents an algorithm that improves a policy.
+* `Mdp.lua` - A Markov Decision Proccess that represents an environemtn.
+* `Policy.lua` - A way of deciding what action to do given a state.
+* `Sarsa.lua` - A specific Control algorithm.
+Technically, it's Sarsa(lambda)
+* `SAFeatureExtractor.lua` - Represents a way of extracting features from a given [S]tate-[A]ction pair.
+* `ControlFactory.lua` - Used to create new Control instances
+* `Explorer.lua` - Used to get the epsilon value for EpsilonGreedy

+### Concrete classes
+* `Evaluator.lua` - Used to measure the performance of a policy
+* `MdpConfig.lua` - A way of configuring an Mdp.
+* `MdpSampler.lua` - A useful wrapper around an Mdp.
+* `QVAnalyzer.lua` - Used to get measurements out of Control algorithms

+### Specific implementations
+* `EpsilonGreedyPolicy.lua` - Implements epsilon greedy policy.
+* `DecayTableExplorer.lua` - A way of decaying epsilon for epsilon greedy policy to ensure convergence.
+* `NNSarsa.lua` - Implements Sarsa(lambda) using neural networks as a function
+  approximator
+* `LinSarsa.lua` - Implements Sarsa(lambda) using linear weighting as a function
+  approximator
+* `TableSarsa.lua` - Implements Sarsa(lambda) using a lookup table.
+* `MonteCarloControl.lua` - Implements Monte Carlo control.

+### Test Files
+* `unittest\_\*.lua` - Unit tests.
+Can be run directly with `th unittest\_\*.lua`.
+* `run\_rl\_unittests.lua` - Run all unit tests related to this package.
+* `run\_easy21\_unittests.lua` - Run all unit tests related to the Easy21 MDP.
+* `run\_all\_unittests.lua` - Run all unit tests in this package.
+* `TestMdp.lua` - An MDP used for testing.
+* `TestPolicy.lua` - A policy for TestMdp used for testing.
+* `TestSAFE.lua` - A feature extractor used for testing.

+### Easy 21
+Easy21 is an example MDP that gives you an idea of how to implement a non-trival MDP, and corresponding files.

 ## A note on Abstract Classes/Interfaces
 Torch doesn't implement interfaces nor abstract classes natively, but this packages tries to implement them by defining functions and raising an error if you try to implement it.
 (We'll call everything an abstract class just for simplicity.)

-This documentation is intended to mostly to give a high-level idea of what each abstract class does.
-For details on what functions are exported, see the source code.
-For better examples on how to use the functions, see the unit tests.

 ## Markov Decision Proccess (MDP)
 Markov Decision Proccesses (MDPs) are at the heard of the RL algorithms implemented.
 Here, they are represented as a class.
 The definition of the MDP class will depend on the particular problem.

-The MDP must implement two methods:

-`[next_state, reward] step(s, a)`
-    given a state and action, returns the next state and reward for taking that action.

-`[boolean] is_terminal(s)`
-    returns if a state is terminal

 ### MDP Config
-Most other classes will require a `MdpConfig` instance. `MdpConfig` is a data structure that contains an MDP and configuration, such as the discount factor.
+Most other classes will require a `MdpConfig` instance instead of a `Mdp` instance. `MdpConfig` is a wrapper data structure that contains an MDP and configuration, such as the discount factor.
 A common pattern is the following:

 ```
 local mdp = TestMdp()